+There is a lot to say about this subject.
+And I don’t really know where to start.
+But suicide among men is something that we have to talk about.
+However, I don’t see many men do this.
+That’s why I think it’s time to have a good conversation about this topic.
 I think it’s time that we start looking at ourselves and find out what’s causing this and what we can do about it.
-In this article I will shed some light on the facts, I will share my thoughts on suicide among men in general and will make a humble attempt to put forward some possible solutions.
+In this article I will shed some light on the facts, I will share my thoughts on male suicide in general and will make a humble attempt to put forward some possible solutions.

 Because we have to begin somewhere, I’ll start off with some numbers from the American Foundation For Suicide Prevention, to see the current situation in the United States:

 - Around 45000 Americans die by suicide each year (that’s the population of an average town).